London Zoo Introduces Rare Sumatran Tiger To Breeding Program, It Is Immediately Killed By Potential Mate

 Staff at the London Zoo looked on in horror recently when a newly introduced rare Sumatran tiger was mauled to death by its potential mate in a breeding program that went horribly wrong.

 Asim, the newly arrived male tiger, had been placed in a cage adjacent to Melati, his potential new mate.
-For ten days, the staff carefully monitored the situation, allowing the pair to get used to both the close proximity and the scent of each other.
+For 10 days, the staff carefully monitored the situation, allowing the pair to get used to both the close proximity and the scent of each other.
 They were also on the lookout for potential signs which would indicate the time was right to allow the pair to be introduced within the same enclosure, according to the Los Angeles Times.

 Once these signs were present, staff decided to introduce the pair, which were to be a part of a “Europe-wide tiger conservation program for the endangered Sumatran subspecies.”
 However, things quickly escalated.